tony-yang/gitui/README.md

 # GitUI
-I want to setup a personal Git server with a web GUI similar to the github.com.
+I want to setup a personal Git server with a web GUI similar to the github.com to view files and diffs.
 Since GitHub is proprietary I looked into GitLab.
-However, the system requirement of GitLab CE is relatively high for my personal need.
-It recommended 4GB of RAM and at least a 2 core CPU.
-I didn't want to assign that much resource for such a simple system so I decided to do an experiment.
-This project will build a personal GitHub-like system with minimum functionality and system resource requirement that only meet my need.
+However, the system requirement of GitLab CE is relatively high for my personal needs.
+It recommended 4GB of RAM and at least a 2-core CPU.
+I didn't want to assign that much resource for such a simple need so I decided to do an experiment.
+This project will build a personal GitHub-like system with minimum functionality and system resource requirement that only meets my need.

 ## User Guide